|Overall Rating||Liked it!|

 Gnu Ladies Smart Pickle 2016 - 2011 Review by The Good Ride

 The Gnu Ladies Pickle is a pretty solid all around park ride that is PBTX but the 2014-2016 profile was changed up a bit.
 It’s subtle but it does change up the ride a bit or at least it felt that way to us.
-BTX and PBTX use to be true continuous rocker but this year it’s got rocker in the middle that transitions to flat or a very mild camber.
+BTX and PBTX use to be a true continuous rocker but this year it’s got rocker in the middle that transitions to flat or a very mild camber.
 This is still pretty much PBTX but it’s a small step closer to C2 PTX.
 This is best with a duck stance because of the asymmetrical side cuts.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.